 You may want to try tracking your water intake for a week.
-Do you get the 8 cups of water that is recommended as a minimum on a daily basis?
+Do you get the 8 cups of water as a minimum on a daily basis?
 Do you even get close?
 Most people are shocked to learn that while they thought they drank plenty of water, they were only taking in the equivalent of 4 to 5 cups per day.
 Some people need well over the minimum, especially if you live in a hot or dry climate and if you drink other beverages that dry you out like coffee, tea, and soda.
 A full lifestyle change may be in order if you want to rehydrate your body long-term.

 If your dizzy spells coincide with a starting on a new medication, talk to your physician about the dosage.
 You may be able to get by with a little less of the medication, and that may be enough to reduce the side effects that you experience.
 On the other hand, there may be another medication that does the same thing.
 Your doctor may want to try switching to a comparable medication to see if it provides the right results with fewer side effects.